suspect-otw/test2/README.md

 1. You'll first need a Supabase project which can be made [via the Supabase dashboard](https://database.new)

-2. Clone/Download this repo to your machine with git command:
+2. Clone/Download this repo to your machine with these command:

    ```bash
    git clone https://github.com/suspect-otw/test2.git